mcnoffsinger/BlackJack/README.md

 ### Win
 * If the user gets a hand with the value of 21
 * If the user gets a hand with a value higher than the dealer but not over 21
+* The player gains the amount of money they bet and can play again
 ### Lose
 * If the user gets a hand over the value of 21
-* if the player gets a hand with a value lower than the dealer and the dealer's value is not over 21
+* If the player gets a hand with a value lower than the dealer and the dealer's value is not over 21
+* The player loses the amount of money they bet and are shown the loss screen.

 ## Controls / Input
 User will only use their mouse clicker to make descisions during the game.